Noxious Weed Control

 - Idaho OnePlan

-If, at any time, it appears that effective control of noxious weeds is not being maintained by the land-owner / occupier, Bannock County may step in to apply appropriate weed control at the land-owner’s / occupier’s expense.
+If, at any time, it appears that the land owner/occupier is not maintaining effective control of noxious weeds, Bannock County may step in to apply appropriate weed control at the land owner’s/occupier’s expense.

-If you wish to be responsible for the weed control on your roadside property, please download and print the form below.
-Bring your completed form to the Bannock County Noxious Weed Control office at 1500 North Fort Hall Mine Road, Pocatello, Idaho for review.
+If you wish to be responsible for weed control on your roadside property, please download and print the form below.
+Bring your completed form to the Bannock County Noxious Weed Control office at 1500 North Fort Hall Mine Road, Pocatello, Idaho, for review.

 Statewide Control List